HTML or Plain Text -

 • It takes less time to download a plain text-based e-mail message; the e-mail size is much smaller.
 This is a huge advantage for those who has a slow internet connection (e.g. a dial-up modem).

-• You can not create as appealing e-mails as with HTML; you can not enhance plain text-based e-mails with images, colors, different fonts, etc. You can also not create attractive headlines in the same way, because the font size and font color is always the same.
+• You can not create as appealing newsletter as with HTML.
+You can not use images, colors, different fonts, etc with plain text newsletters.
+And you can not create attractive headlines in the same way as in HTML, because the font size and font color is always the same.

-• There is no good way to measure how many actually read the e-mails.
+• There is no good way to measure how many actually read the newsletter.

-As you have read above, there are a lot of factors to be considered when making the decision whether to use HTML or plain text for your e-mail newsletter.
-You should ask yourself what your goal is and what you want to accomplish with the e-mail newsletter, and choose format thereafter.
-Alternatively, you can let the recipient choose format.
+As you have read above, there are a lot of things to consider when making the decision whether to use HTML or plain text for your newsletter.
+You should ask yourself what your goal is and what you want to accomplish with your newsletter, and choose format thereafter.
+Alternatively, you can let the recipient choose the format.

 Let your reader choose the format

 If you have the resources, and if it is contextually appropriate, you can also let the reader decide which format he/she prefers.
 The disadvantage is, of course, more work for you to do; you must enter same, or nearly same, text twice.
 This way you would, however, get more readers.
-One way to go about this method is to create a simplified plain text-based e-mail newsletter, containing the most important information, along with an Internet address and an invite to visit the web page for an HTML-based version of the e-mail.
-The link will admittedly not be clickable, but if the reader has a certain interest in the company’s products and services, he/she will become curious and will take a closer look at the HTML newsletter.
+One way to go about this method is to create a simplified plain text-based newsletter, containing the most important information, along with an Internet address (URL) and an invite to visit the web page for an HTML-based version of the newsletter.

 Other articles